sunyc123r/jack.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third-year PhD student in the College of Computing and Data Science at Nanyang Technological University, supervised by Professor Zhang Jie and Professor Sun Zhu.
-Previously, I obtained my Bsc in Applied Mathematics at the University of Nottingham in 2019, and my M.Sc. in Business Analytics from the Imperial College in 2021.
+I am a third-year Ph.D. student in the College of Computing and Data Science at Nanyang Technological University, under the supervision of Professor Zhang Jie and Professor Sun Zhu.
+I earned my B.Sc. in Applied Mathematics from the University of Nottingham in 2020 and my M.Sc. in Business Analytics from Imperial College London in 2021.
+My research specializes in robust recommender systems, applying data mining and machine learning techniques to develop effective recommendation algorithms across various domains, such as e-commerce and social media platforms.
+My Ph.D.research particularly focuses on developing efficient and robust social recommender system.

 Education
 ======